 Unless you have a clear image problem (i.e., our shoes are no longer cool), the following questions are a great start for your corporate image consultant:

 - Is there a clear way in which our corporate image affects our reputation?

-- Are we engaging the right audience?
-Are we reaching the people we are trying to reach?
+- Are we engaging the correct audience?
+Are we successfully reaching the people we are trying to reach?

 - What negative aspects of our image can be fixed?
 And how?